babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2019.21.29 - **Quick Tabs turns 10!**, added new commands '/close' and '/merge', also allow specifying the search engine as part of the query (/fuzzy, /fuse, /regex, /subs)

 2019.11.30 - Updated the bookmark and history searches to use '/b ' and '/h ' as query prefixes, still use '  ' and '   ' as query postfixes.
 Fixed a bug with the pg up/down list scrolling.
 Fixed issue that prevented prev-tab key working in popup windows (issue #277).

 2019.11.27 - fix tab focus issue #273, thanks @fwextensions for the pointer